TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

       $this->redirect('show', 'Organization', NULL, ['organization' => $organization]);
    }

-The new offer is allocated to the organization and inversly the organization is allocated to the offer.
+The new offer is allocated to the organization and inversely the organization is allocated to the offer.
 Thanks to this allocation Extbase will cause the persistence of the new offer in the dispatcher before returning to TYPO3.